Billuc/cigogne/README.md

 A hash of the migration file is saved to the database when a migration is applied.
 This way, we can ensure that migrations are not modified after being applied.
 If a migration has been modified, you will get an error as it probably means that you should reset your database to update a migration.

 > This feature was introduced in version 3 of cigogne.
+> Note that it requires Gleam >=1.9.0.
 > If you use earlier versions of the library, you can use the to_v3 script to have them filled automatically.
 >
 > Command: `gleam run -m cigogne/to_v3`